Sierra Club Inspiring Connections Outdoors

-Our Mission: Sierra Club Inner City Outings is a community outreach program that provides opportunities for urban youth and adults to explore, enjoy, and protect the natural world.
+Our Mission: Sierra Club ICO is a community outreach program that provides opportunities for urban youth and adults to explore, enjoy, and protect the natural world.

 About Inner City Outings

 In 1976, the Sierra Club took a successful program idea from its San Francisco Bay Chapter and established a nationwide Inner City Outings Program (called ICO for short) to provide safe and fun wilderness trips to low-income youth, physically disabled individuals, and others who have limited access to the outdoors.